-This section summarises impact of services financed by the expenditure, with focus on performance against the indicators of success the Council chose to measure itself against.
-For more detail, see the 2016/17 Finance and Performance Outturn Report presented to the Council's Executive of July 11 2017.
+This section focuses on the performance of the services financed by the Council based on the authority's own indicators.
+For more detail, see the 2017/18 Finance and Performance Outturn Report presented to the Council's Executive of 10 July 2018.